Sexually Transmitted Disease (STD)

 - Vaginal or penile discharge outside of sexual intercourse.

-I Am a Virgin.
-Do I Still Need to Be Screened for STDs?
+Do I Need to Be Screened for STDs If I’m a Virgin?

 It is ideal for both partners to obtain STD screening, whether together or separately; but at or near the same time.
 One infected partner puts the other at risk, even if that partner is treated for his or her infection.
 Single-partner testing can create an endless cycle of infection.